BREAKING NEWS? AVOCADO FOR STROKE

 AVOCADO can heal or better, prevent STROKE

-In the US someone has a stroke every 40 s.
+Someone has a stroke every 40 s in America.

 - 80% of strokes are preventable

 - What’s good for your heart is good for your brain.

 Stroke is largely treatable.